Naamloos/BGEngine/README.md

 # BGEngine
-A free, open source (possibly less powerful) alternative to wallpaper engine.
+A small app allowing you to set live wallpaper content.

 ## Demo video
 A demo video is available [here](https://www.youtube.com/watch?v=A9p7EMPA8do).